Selecting a language will automatically trigger the translation of the page content.

 Additional cases ?

-Next step: business plan
+Next step: the business plan

-Conducting a market study is necessary before creating your company.
-It lets you know whether your idea has a chance of being profitable.
-The study must be conducted in steps.
+Conducting a market study is indispensable before you build your company.
+It lets you know whether your idea has a chance to be profitable.
+The study must be carried out in multiple steps.

 Step-by-step approach